plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Collections of numbers like this are known as **vectors** in mathematics.
 In R, a vector is a collection of values of the same type.
 An **array** in R is a vector that knows its dimension (an array can have more than one dimension).
 A **list** in R is similar to a single dimensional array or vector except that it can contain different kinds of elements.

-To see which (vector, array, or list) you've created, type
+:large_blue_diamond: To see which (vector, array, or list) you've created, type

     > is.vector(x)
     > is.array(x)